mc-datapacks/en/src/conventions/common_trait.md

 ### Note

-- When you are attempting to check for custom item using `id` tag **must** be done alongside `from` tag as well, you cannot separate it because it would break compatibility.
+- When you are attempting to check for a custom item using `id` tag **must** be done alongside `from` tag as well, you cannot separate it because it would break compatibility.
 - The opposite of the above is not true, you can check for `from` tag without requiring `id` tag.
-- If you use `id` tag to check for custom item, there is no need to check for `traits` tag as well.
+- If you use `id` tag to check for a custom item, there is no need to check for `traits` tag as well.

 ## Slash Notation

 In the above example, you will notice the use of `/` in `metal/copper`.
-This is used for categorization, when a name alone could be ambiguous or difficult to understand.
+This is used for categorization when a name alone could be ambiguous or difficult to understand.
 For example, what would the trait `orange` mean?
 Is it the *color* orange or the *fruit* orange?

 In such a case we'd use slash notation to separate them. `color/orange` and `fruit/orange`